Marslanali/ZeroMQ/README.md

 # cpp_matlab_zmq
-Publisher Subscriber pattern for C and Matlab using ZeroMQ
+Publisher Subscriber pattern for C and Matlab using ZeroMQ.

 This repositroy is implementation publisher/subsciber pattern for C and Matlab.